KilledByAPixel/1Keys/README.md

 This tiny three instrument piano supports play with both keyboard and mouse!

-The keyboard setup mirrors the onscreen piano keyboard and allows for simultaneous notes.
+## Features

+- Three different instrument sounds
+- Keyboard and mouse support
+- Multiple notes can be played independently
-Keys light up red when played and can be held for any length of time.
+- Notes can be held for any length of time

-Thanks to Rodrigo Siqueira for helping prototype this!
+- Keys light up red when played
+- Sounds stop if focus is lost
+- Sounds ramp on and off to eliminate pops

 ![Screenshot](/screen.jpg)